 - Crafting Consents—How to create acceptable consent documents

 - Beyond the Acronyms: HIPAA and FERPA law

 - Other topics upon request

-For additional information or to request a training session, please contact the Research Training Core at firstname.lastname@example.org For technical problems with the CITI site or course, contact the CITI Office at email@example.com or 888-529-5929.
+For additional information or to request a training session, please contact Research Integrity and Safety Support Services at firstname.lastname@example.org For technical problems with the CITI site or course, contact the CITI Office at email@example.com or 888-529-5929.